gowtham07/gowtham07.github.io/_posts/2023-03-14-Hello-World.md

 **Few shot learning** - When you want to train a model on any task using very few samples. e.g., you have a model trained on different but related task and you (optionally) modify it and train for target task using small number of examples.

 **Few shot learning** - During in-context learning, we give the LM a prompt that consists of a list of input-output pairs that demonstrate a task.
 At the end of the prompt, we append a test input and allow the LM to make a prediction just by conditioning on the prompt and predicting the next tokens.
-To correctly answer the two prompts below, the model needs to read the training examples to figure out the input distribution (financial or general news), output distribution (Positive/Negative or topic), input-output mapping (sentiment or topic classification), and the formatting.
+To correctly answer the prompts, the model needs to read the training examples to figure out the input distribution (financial or general news), output distribution (Positive/Negative or topic), input-output mapping (sentiment or topic classification), and the formatting.
+More about it can be found here.
+[The mystery of in-context learning](http://ai.stanford.edu/blog/understanding-incontext/))

 **For example:**